Running Terms: 85 Words Every Runner Should Know

-Whenever you start a new sport, activity, or hobby, there’s some unfamiliar lingo you have to learn, and running is no exception.
+Whenever you start a new sport, activity, or hobby, there’s always a bit of new language to pick up—and running is no different.

-Let us transport you back to the days of learning new vocabulary words in grammar school with our list of 70 running terms all runners should know.
+So let’s take you back to those elementary school days of learning new vocabulary words with our list of 85 running terms every runner should have in their back pocket.

 #1: Aerobic Threshold (AT)